 Modifications to data processing algorithms should not have an impact on data ingest and output functions.

-The system should be able to operate at “Low” and “Debug” latency level on a desktop workstation with 32Gbytes free RAM and sufficient disk storage after installation of the system on a linux environment.
+The system should be able to operate at “Low” and “Debug” latency level on a desktop workstation with 32Gbytes free RAM and sufficient disk storage after installation of the system on both a Windows linux environment.
 Users are responsible for installation of ancilliary resources but these should be free or nominal in cost.

 The system should be able to operate at “Low” , “Debug” and “Threshold” latency level on a cloud service assuming all inputs are not resident in low latency (<10minutes) cloud storage.